 RSA 672:1 III-e — prohibition on unreasonable discouragement of housingThe zoning history

 Mid-20th century zoning reforms replaced use-mixed neighborhood patterns with single-use residential zones.
-The result is that buildings considered normal in Portsmouth's historic core are nonconforming — and illegal to replicate — in most of the city's residential land area.
+Buildings considered normal in Portsmouth's historic core are now nonconforming — legal to occupy, but illegal to replicate — across most of the city's residential land area.